 - Find an accurate valuation from a reputable sources such as Parkers or Glasses Guide

 - Look for adverts on the net, in local papers and magazines for your vehicle type, year and a similar mileage if possible.

 You may well find after doing this research, that their offer is not so bad after all, but if you are still not happy with their price, you should challenge it, request a higher amount.
 We would suggest, that to start with at least, you do this in a friendly manner, just ask them to reconsider in view of your evidence, and see what response you get.

-If your car falls into category c – vehicles that can be safely repaired, but costs would exceed pre-accident value – then you may be able to get cash for it over and above the insurance settlement.
+If your car falls into category A (previously cat C) – vehicles that can be safely repaired, but costs would exceed pre-accident value – then you may be able to get cash for it over and above the insurance settlement.

 All cars have a value to them, whether it as scrap or as a damaged repairable, here at National Scrap Car we can help you.